 Types of pregnancy and maternity discrimination:

 - Discrimination because of pregnancy and maternity: This occurs where an employer treats a woman unfavourably- (a) during the protected period, because of her pregnancy or because of an illness suffered by her as a result of her pregnancy.
 A woman’s’ “protected period” starts when the woman becomes pregnant and ends depending on her statutory maternity leave entitlements.
 If a woman is treated unfavourably after this period, she may still be protected against discrimination because of her sex, (b) because she is on compulsory maternity leave, (c) because she is exercising or seeking to exercise, or has exercised or sought to exercise, the right to maternity leave.

 - Victimisation: Victimisation occurs when someone is subjected to a detriment because they have made a complaint or raised a grievance about discrimination (or they intend to) or because they are assisting someone else who has complained about pregnancy and maternity discrimination for example by giving evidence in proceedings (or they intend to).
 Examples of victimisation include dismissing, passing over for promotion or not giving a bonus to an employee because that employee has submitted a complaint about discrimination.

-We are bound by a strict duty of confidentiality; please contact us today for a free no obligation consultation.
-Call either our London or High Wycombe offices on the telephone numbers referred to at the top of this page, or send us an email: firstname.lastname@example.org
+We are bound by a strict duty of confidentiality.
+Please contact us today for a free no obligation consultation.
+Call either our London, Marlow or High Wycombe offices or send us an email: email@example.com